-The SFR is estimated from the far-UV luminosity $L_{\rm FUV}$ of the stellar particles in the simulation, assuming the calibration by \citet{salim07}, i.e. $\dot{M}_{\rm star} = 0.6\times 10^{-28} L_{\rm FUV}$.\footnote{We also computed the SFR directly from stellar particles in the simulations, finding consistent results.} The filled contours correspond to the observations by \citet{bigiel08} (green color-scale) and \citet{bigiel10} (red color-scale), where the different colours correspond to 2,5, and 10 points per bin.
+The SFR is estimated from the far UV luminosity $L_{\rm FUV}$ of the stellar particles in the simulation, assuming the calibration by \citet{salim07}, i.e. $\dot{M}_{\rm star} = 0.6\times 10^{-28} L_{\rm FUV}$.\footnote{We also computed the SFR directly from stellar particles in the simulations, finding consistent results.} The filled contours correspond to the observations by \citet{bigiel08} (green color-scale) and \citet{bigiel10} (red color-scale), where the different colours correspond to 2,5, and 10 points per bin.
 Compared to \citet{lupi19a}, here the agreement between the simulation and observations is very good.

-In dwarf galaxies, SF mostly occurs in the HI-dominated regime, where H$_2$ is strongly subdominant \citep[e.g.][]{hu17}, hence the molecular KS correlation is not expected to hold.
-Indeed, we observe that only a few regions exhibit an agreement with this correlation, whereas the others show a deficit in H$_2$, as expected.
+In dwarf galaxies, SF mostly occurs in the HI-dominated regime ($\Sigma_{\rm H+H_2}\lesssim 10\rm\,\msun pc^{-2}$, where H$_2$ is strongly subdominant \citep[e.g.][]{hu17}, hence the molecular KS correlation is not expected to always hold, especially for very-small galaxies.
+Indeed, for H1, most of our data lies below the transition surface density, whereas for H2 more data are found above this threshold.